amylee22229/Cloud-Backup-to-Amazon-S3-using-CloudBerry-Backup/README.md

 2.7.
 Expand the **Access keys (access key ID and secret access key)** option.
 You will see the list of your active and deleted access keys.

 2.8.
-To generate new access keys, click the Create New Access Key button.
+To generate new access keys, click the **Create New Access Key button**.

 2.9.
 Click **Show Access Key** to have it displayed on the screen.
 You can download it to your machine as a file and open it whenever needed.
 To download it, just click the **Download Key File** button.